 The bottom line is that recruiting and retaining the top talent in the market is getting harder and harder.
 It’s been estimated that the total cost of losing an employee is roughly 1.5-2 times the annual salary.
 And for the average manager making $80,000 a year, that’s a surprising $120,000 to $160,000 in recruitment and training expenses.

 An effective onboarding program will see your business quickly realizing a significant return on investment as new recruits achieve higher levels of productivity more quickly.
 It also means that you will retain the individual’s knowledge and expertise for longer.
 And a comprehensive, cost-effective onboarding program delivered through a cloud employee intranet could well be the simple, effective solution you are looking for.

 Helen Borich is a member of the editorial staff of MyHub Intranet Solutions.
 MyHub is a cloud-based intranet software solution that provides businesses with a range of powerful business tools via their own secure customizable intranet site.

 P.S.
-Efficient and emphatic recruitment process goes hand in hand with professional onboarding practices.
-TalentAdore can help you in the struggle of attracting top talents and at the same time, offering superior experience to each candidate.
-Want to know more about our Virtual Recruitment Assistant?
+Efficient and emphatic recruitment processes go hand in hand with professional onboarding practices.
+TalentAdore can help you in the struggle of attracting top talents and at the same time, offering a superior experience to each candidate.
+Want to know more about TalentAdore Hire?